-The preceding maintenance procedure minimizes server instance downtime, because checkpoints are created from offline or saved databases while the server instance is running.
+The preceding maintenance procedure minimizes service outage, because checkpoints are created from offline or saved databases while the live p4d server process is running on the live databases in P4ROOT.

 With no additional configuration, the normal maintenance prevents loss of more than one day's metadata changes.
 To provide an optimal Recovery Point Objective (RPO), the SDP provides additional tools for replication.